 Definitions

-- n.
-A perennial wildflower (Sanguinaria canadensis) native to forests in eastern North America, having a single lobed leaf, a solitary white flower in early spring, and a fleshy rootstock exuding a poisonous red sap.
-Also called red puccoon.
+- noun A perennial wildflower (Sanguinaria canadensis) of eastern North American forests, having a single lobed leaf, a solitary white flower in early spring, and a fleshy rootstock exuding a poisonous red sap that can be used as a dye.

-- n.
-The common name in the United States of a papaveraceous herb, Sanguinaria Canadensis, one of the earliest spring flowers.
-Its fleshy roots yield a dark-red juice, are bitter and acrid, and contain a peculiar alkaloid, sanguinarin.
-It is used in medicine as a stimulant, expectorant, and emetic.
+- noun The common name in the United States of a papaveraceous herb, Sanguinaria Canadensis, one of the earliest spring flowers.

 Examples